 Starbucks Reserve Cold brew

-Starbucks reserve coffee is rich and abundant in caffeine.
-This brewed coffee plus ice will give you a refreshing taste, while also effective for your digestive tract since it has 200 mg of caffeine.
+Starbucks Reserve coffee is rich and abundant in caffeine.
+This brewed coffee plus ice will give you a refreshing taste.
+It is also effective for your digestive tract since it has 200 mg of caffeine.

 Starbucks Reserve Nitro Cold Brew